Minimalism and mental health are intrinsically tied to each other. Why do I say this? After all, I am not a psychologist or doctor.

 Science aside, think about your daily life.
 How stressed do you feel when it is time to leave for work and you cannot find your keys?
 How about when you have the perfect outfit in mind but you cannot find the shirt?
 What about when it’s time for the kids to head to school and you can’t find their homework?

-Minimalism is Good for Mental Health and Relationships -Less Work
+Minimalism for Mental Health -Work Less

 I just read The More of Less by Joshua Becker and his journey started with a day when his son wanted to play but he had to clean out his garage instead.